nanohcv/vdr-plugin-xmlapi/README.md

     SSLCertFile=/path/to/your/server.pem

-You can change the user name in this line:

-    UserName=xmlapi

-You can change the default random password in this line:
+To change the path to users.ini, change the following line:

-    Password=z_odRd*Q1L%Z

-To disable Basic-Authentication set user name and password to nothing.
-It should look like this:

-    UserName=
-    Password=
+    Users=/var/lib/vdr/plugins/xmlapi/users.ini

 If FFMpeg can't be found in the global search PATH then you can set the